hydpy-dev/Delft-FEWS-demos/Delft-FEWS_HydPy-Lahn/README.md

 * adapt the INI file (_`FewsDemo_HydPy_Lahn_xVV.ini`)
   * `vm.location`: path pointing to Java installation to be used
   * further adaptions if wanted

+## DELFT-FEWS configuration overview:
+* time series data for import are provided in `ImportBackup` (01/01/2008 - 31/12/2012)
+* available workflows: importTimeSeries, runUpdateLahnH and runForecastLahnH
+* macro DemoLahnH bundles the workflows